dsccommunity/ExchangeDsc/README.md

 * Added support for extended rights to resource xExchReceiveConnector (ExtendedRightAllowEntries/ExtendedRightDenyEntries)
 * Fixed issue where Set-Targetresource is triggered each time consistency check runs in xExchReceiveConnector due to extended permissions on Receive Connector
+* Added parameter MaximumActiveDatabases and MaximumPreferredActiveDatabases to resource xExchMailBoxServer

 ### 1.4.0.0